ondemandenv/odmd-contracts-base/.odmd/ONDEMANDENV_PLATFORM.md

 - Purpose: Share full route information (HTTP methods and path templates) together with request/response schemas using a single artifact.
 No extra producers beyond the existing `schema-url` child are required.

-- Producer (build-time): In `bin/gen-schemas.ts`, assemble and upload an OpenAPI 3.1 document as the schema artifact.
-Keep using `deploySchema(this, openApiJsonString, enver.<baseUrl>.children[0])` so the contract address remains unchanged.
+- Producer (build-time): Before deployment, a handler-scope script (e.g., `lib/handlers/scripts/schema-print.ts`) is run to convert the service's Zod schemas into a final JSON Schema or OpenAPI 3.1 document.
+The main CDK stack then reads this generated artifact from disk and publishes it using `deploySchema(this, openApiJsonString, enver.<baseUrl>.children[0])` during synthesis.

   Minimal structure of the uploaded artifact:
   ```json